Most wild varieties of mushrooms are poisonous for humans and birds alike. Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 For this reason, you may find parrots like Cremini mushrooms’ chewy texture and brown color more than button mushrooms.
 The hydrazines contained within don’t intensify with age.

-Compared to button mushrooms, creminis are harder to find and more expensive.
+Compared to button mushrooms, creminis are difficult to find and more expensive.

 Portobello Mushrooms

 Portobello mushrooms are older cremini mushrooms.
-Due to their age, portobello mushrooms grow quite large, sometimes as big as the palm of your hand.
+Due to their age, portobello mushrooms grow relatively large, sometimes as big as the palm of your hand.

 These mushrooms have a denser flavor and a firmer texture.
 Due to their size and texture, portobello mushrooms are a common meat substitute.